heroku/react-refetch/README.md

 ## Setting defaults and hooking into internal processing

 It is possible to modify the various defaults used by React Refetch, as well as substitute in custom implementations of internal functions.
-A simple usecase would be to avoid repeating the same option for every fetch block:
+A simple use case would be to avoid repeating the same option for every fetch block:

 ```jsx
 import { connect } from 'react-refetch'